ZeframLou/RevS/README.md

 ##What is RevS and how does it concern me?
 Today,most apps/online services still use centralized servers,which is really spendy,and it's ugly when it goes down.If you've made one,you'd know what I'm talking about.Refresh a list?Ask the server.Download a file?Server.Send a message?Server again.Ugh.
-But what else have we got?The answer is peer-to-peer.You've seen it in BitTorrrent,Gnutella.P2P can allow developers to build networks without centralized servers.
+But what else have we got?The answer is peer-to-peer.You've seen it in BitTorrrent,Gnutella.P2P allows developers to build networks without centralized servers.
 It has tons of advantages over centralized networks: **Less building cost,Less maintenance cost,More dynamic,Harder to go down** ,and more.

  * For individual developers,it can save butt loads of money,allowing them to innovate better.